EvadeDroid: A Practical Evasion Attack on Machine Learning for Black-box Android Malware Detection: Conclusions

 \section{Conclusions}

-This study presents EvadeDroid, a novel problem-space Android evasion attack, to generate real-world adversarial Android malware that can successfully circumvent ML-based Android malware detectors in a black-box setting.
-The proposed practical evasion attack directly works in the problem space without attempting to first find feasible feature-space perturbations.
-EvadeDroid extracts a collection of bytecode gadgets from available benign Android applications to use in manipulating malware apps.
-The proposed attack presents an $n$-gram-based similarity method to determine candidate donors for gadget extraction.
-Moreover, the gadgets are extracted from the candidate donors based on the API-call references.
-For manipulating malware apps, we present an optimization method based on the random search algorithm to generate adversarial examples in both soft-label and hard-label settings.
-The experimental results indicate the appropriate performance of EvadeDroid in misleading different academic and commercial malware detectors.
+This paper introduces EvadeDroid, a novel Android evasion attack in the problem space, designed to generate real-world adversarial Android malware capable of evading ML-based Android malware detectors in a black-box setting.
+Unlike previous approaches, EvadeDroid directly operates in the problem space without initially focusing on finding feature-space perturbations.
+Experimental results demonstrate the effectiveness of EvadeDroid in deceiving various academic and commercial malware detectors.